Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

 —-

 .
-Within the PCI, there are eight categories – human capital, natural capital, energy, transport, ICT, institutions, private sector, structural change – measured by 42 indicators.
-Each of the categories refers to a particular aspect of productive capacities development and organic links between and among the categories.
-Out of these 42 indicators, 11 relate directly to SDG indicators (Table 1), thus contributing to the important interdependence between the PCI and the SDG indicators.
-PCI is also highly correlated with other conventional measures of economic and sustainable development -—
+The PCI comprises eight categories – human capital, natural capital, energy, transport, ICT, institutions, private sector, structural change – measured by 42 indicators.
+Out of these 42 indicators, 11 directly relate to SDG indicators (table 1), illustrating the interdependence between the PCI and the SDG indicators.
+Moreover, the PCI shows a strong correlation with other conventional measures of economic and sustainable development -—

 – ‒